 See the incredible Basel Munster

 However, it is not just the Munster's significance as a historic place of worship that has made it a popular tourist attraction.
-Ruins have been found in the cathedral grounds that date back as early as the first century BC.
-Furthermore, the great organ at the cathedral is often an item of artistic interest as its shutters were designed by the famous artist Hans Holbein the Younger.
+Ruins have been found on the cathedral grounds that date back as early as the first century AD.
+Furthermore, the great organ at the cathedral is often an item of artistic interest because its shutters were designed by the famous artist Hans Holbein the Younger.

 - The walls are also well known for holding choral concerts.
 If one is scheduled during your visit to the city, why not go along and enjoy the music in the mighty halls.

-The Radisson Blu Hotel in Basel is less than a ten minute walk or five minute tram ride from the historic church.
+The Radisson Blu Hotel in Basel is less than a 10-minute walk or 5-minute tram ride from the historic church.
 Walking to this wonderful structure via Steinentorstrasse (one of the city’s principal streets) is highly recommended as, on the way, guests will pass the city's history museum.